07 Jun Babinsky. School (1952 – 1963). 1: Choosing a School

 His house consisted of a room equipped with a gigantic wood-burning stove, a rusted sink, and a tub on frog legs filled with firewood.

-Rakhil confessed that I knew how to read but, luckily, did not know how to write.
-Maria Fyodorovna asked me to read from a magazine.
+Rakhil confessed, shamefacedly, that I knew how to read but, luckily, did not know how to write.
+She absolutely agreed with the concept that children should not know how to read or write when they began school – the same starting point would ensure equal progress in the Soviet society.
+But she hoped that my obstinacy would not count against me.
+It was not every day that Rakhil sounded meek or contrite.
+Maria Fyodorovna pulled out the magazine and asked me to read from a random page.
 “She’ll be bored in first grade.
 I have the third grade this year, I’ll take her,” she concluded.

 (Fourteen years later, the novel Babi Yar, wrung out by censorship, made her son, Anatoly Kuznetsov, famous.
 A teenager at the time of the Nazi occupation, he based his story on personal observations.
 Following the 1968 Soviet invasion of Czechoslovakia, he defected to England.)